-Note: If you are upgrading from a Repository version prior to 4.0, you can delete the C:\Program Files\Embarcadero\Repository\Data directory.
+If you are upgrading from a Repository version prior to 4.0, you can delete the C:\Program Files\IDERA\Repository\Data directory.
 This directory is not used with Repository versions 4.0 and later.

-Upgrades from ER/Studio Repository 6.x to 7.0
+Upgrades from ER/Studio Repository 6.x/7.0